tomduck/pandoc-fignos/README.md

     See fig. @fig:id.

 seems a bit redundant.
-Pandoc-fignos supports "clever referencing" so that you can write
+Pandoc-fignos supports "clever referencing" via single-character modifiers in front of a reference.
+You can write

      See +@fig:id.

-and have the reference name (i.e., "fig.") automatically generated.
-The form above is used mid-sentence.
+to have the reference name (i.e., "fig.") automatically generated.
+The above form is used mid-sentence.
 At the beginning of a sentence, use

      *@fig:id

 instead.
-If you turn on clever referencing by default (see "Customization", below), you can disable it on a case-by-case basis using
+If you turn on clever referencing by default (see [Customization](#customization), below), you can disable it for a reference using

     !@fig:id